Cultivating Refugia: Building the Resilient Church

 June 2023 - May 2024

-As an expression of The BTS Center’s commitment to the health and vitality of small churches, this Small Church Leadership Community is offered as a gift to congregations, without an enrollment fee.
+As an expression of The BTS Center’s commitment to the health and vitality of small churches, this Small Church Leadership Community was offered as a gift to congregations, without an enrollment fee.

-Five congregations from Northern New England (Maine, New Hampshire, Vermont, and Massachusetts) have formed teams of 4-5 persons each and are currently participating in this year-long program as part of this 2023-2024 Small Church Leadership Community.
+Five congregational teams from Northern New England (Maine, New Hampshire, Vermont, and Massachusetts) took part in this 2023-2024 Small Church Leadership Community.

 In biology, the term “refugia” refers to “little pockets… where plants and creatures hide from destruction, hidden shelters where life persists and out of which new life emerges.”